 Last summer we finally went to Pageant of the Masters and I was BLOWN AWAY by how much I absolutely loved it.
 It’s basically art that’s depicted by real life people.
 It will boggle your mind how this is even real, the “paintings” look so much like a real painting, not like real people posing in these paintings, or as statues!
 Sounds weird but it’s CRAZY good entertainment.
 If you’re into theater (and even if you’re not!) it’s one of the best productions in this area.
 Tickets range from $15-240.
 You really do want to sit as close as possible to fully enjoy it!

 Yes, I know, Disneyland is OBVIOUS but I had to mention it!
 We are total disnerds and LOVE Disneyland!!
-You can read my Season pass holder insider tips here on on Disneyland with kids, Disneyland date night, Disneyland todder/baby friendly rides, and What to wear to Disneyland here.
+You can read my 2022 guide to Disneyland, Season pass holder insider tips here on on Disneyland with kids, Disneyland date night, Disneyland todder/baby friendly rides, and What to wear to Disneyland here.

 If you’re here at the right time and you love baseball, an Angel’s baseball game at Angel Stadium is a really fun night out!
 The stadium is really easy to get in and out of and has great parking, unlike some of our MLB neighbors a bit north (coughDODGERScough).
 Close to Disneyland too.